Principles of Information and Technology Systems

 40. Describe Received Signal Strength RSS technique.

--Introduction to the course content, text book(s), reference(s) and course plan.
+the course content, text book(s), reference(s) and course plan.

 -MAC protocols: challenges for MAC, CSMA, SMAC, and TRAMA.